AmitCooks/AmitCooks/README.md

 Engineering → exploring → figuring → creating

 CORE:
-Python, C++, Java, SQL, and whatever else the next project forces me to learn.
+Python, C++, Java, SQL, ML, and whatever else the next project forces me to learn.

 Most of what you’ll find here is me figuring it out: